FlatBallFlyer/IBM-Data-Merge-Utility/README.md

 // Get a custom configuration
 Config config = new Config(String, File or URL)

-// Get a cache using the Configuration
-Cache cache = new Cache(config, Folder);
+// Get a cache using the Configuration and a custom load folder Cache cache = new Cache(config, Folder);

 ```